mneudert/instream/README.md

 #### Authentication

-To connect to an influxdb instance with http_auth enabled you have to configure your credentials:
+To connect to an InfluxDB instance with http authentication enabled you have to configure your credentials:

 ```elixir
 config :my_app, MyApp.MyConnection,